ckeditor/ckeditor5/docs/framework/contributing/code-style.md

 [History of the change.](https://github.com/ckeditor/ckeditor5/issues/13689)

-### Declaring module augmentation for the core package: `allow-declare-module-only-in-augmentation-file`
+### Declaring module augmentation for the core package: `ckeditor5-rules/allow-declare-module-only-in-augmentation-file`

 <info-box warning>
   This rule should only be used on `.ts` files.